rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Parameters
 - validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary
 - rootSchema: S - The root JSON schema of the entire form
-- [newSchema]: S - The new schema for which the data is being sanitized
+- [newSchema]: S | undefined - The new schema for which the data is being sanitized
-- [oldSchema]: S - The old schema from which the data originated
+- [oldSchema]: S | undefined - The old schema from which the data originated
 - [data={}]: any - The form data associated with the schema, defaulting to an empty object when undefined

 #### Returns